sarrietav-dev/braindump/content/main notes/The heart of Jesus is only for the penitent.md

   - faith
   - christology
 ---
-Jesus reserves his [[Jesus is gentle and humble of heart|gentle and humble]] heart for those who repent.
+Jesus reserves his [[Jesus is gentle and humble of heart]] heart for those who repent.

 Before Jesus described his heart, He rebuked those cities that did not repent, showing his heart of justice: